-We use market data for context and a frame of reference for decision making, but it is not the sole source of information from which compensation is determined.
+We use market data for context and a frame of reference for decision-making, but it is not the sole source of information from which compensation is determined.
 We target the median of the market to establish the total compensation opportunity.
 We determine the market for the NEO positions to be comparable publicly traded publishing companies.

 We review the composition of the peer group annually to ensure that companies are relevant for comparative purposes.
 We factor in the relative size of these companies since size of the company generally correlates with compensation paid.
-We believe that the current group of companies noted below is representative of the sector in which the Company operates, and the group was chosen because of each company's relative leadership position in the media sector, its relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.
+We believe that the current group of companies noted below is representative of the sector in which the Company operates, and the group was chosen because of each company's relative position in the media sector, its relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.

 These companies currently are:

 - A.H.
 Belo Corporation;

 - Gannett Co., Inc.;

-- Journal Communications, Inc.;

-- The McClatchy Company;
+- · The McClatchy Company;

-- Media General, Inc.;

 - Meredith Corp.;

 - New Media Investment Group Inc.;

-- Sinclair Broadcast Group Inc.

-- The E.W.
-Scripps Company; and

 - The New York Times Company;

+- · Sinclair Broadcast Group Inc.; and

+- Tribune Publishing Company.